-Generally, I am interested in the evolution of complex cognition, and identifying which factors have led to the presence of complex cognitive abilities in some species, but not others.
-I employ a strong ecological and comparative perspective on studies on animal cognition, and am particularly intrigued by social behaviour and cognition.
+Generally, I am interested in the evolution of cognition, and identifying which factors have led to the presence of certain cognitive abilities in some species, but not others.
+I employ a strong ecological and comparative perspective on studies on animal behaviour and cognition.
 An overview of some of my previous research can be found below:

 - Animal personality